ktmeaton/obsidian-public/academic/Xu 2019 Historical Genomic Data.md

   - 📝/🌱
 ---

-# Xu et al. 2019 Historical Genomic Data
+# Xu 2019 Historical And Genomic Data Reveal The Influencing Factors On Global Transmission Velocity Of Plague During The Third Pandemic

 | Field   | Value                                                                             |
 | ------- | --------------------------------------------------------------------------------- |